helenarichie/helenarichie.github.io/_tabs/about.md

 <img src="/assets/img/tabs/shenandoah.jpg" alt="About me picture" width="400"/>

 Hi, I'm Helena!
-I'm a third year graduate student in the University of Pittsburgh's Physics PhD program working with [Professor Evan Schneider](https://evaneschneider.org/).
+I'm a third year graduate student in the University of Pittsburgh's Physics PhD program working with [Evan Schneider](https://evaneschneider.org/).
 My research is focused on using high resolution hydrodynamics simulations to study the co-evolution of dust and galaxies.
+Right now, I'm running simulations of dust in winds to understand whether or not galactic outflows are a viable explanation for how dust ends up in the circumgalactic medium.